jbanaszczyk/esp8266-iot-framework/docs/wifi-manager.md

 The page in the web interface that is connected to the WiFi settings is shown below.
 For now this is a simple page that:
 * shows the currently connected network
-* allows you to prepareWiFi_forget the current WiFi details
+* allows you to prepareWiFi_STA_forget the current WiFi details
 * allows you to set a new getSSID and password.
 * allows you to set a static IP address.